-The new raid will take place in the Black Garden, a Vex-controlled world unaffected by the natural laws of science.
-It’s still unknown what the raid will entail, however, reports suggest that the Taken Vex Mind Quria could possibly act as the main villain, given its connection to Oryx’s sister, Savathun, as well the Hive.
+It’s still unknown what the raid will actually entail, however, reports suggest that the Taken Vex Mind Quria could possibly act as the main villain, given its connection to Oryx’s sister, Savathun, as well the Hive.

 New and Returning Exotics

-The “Out of the Shadows” vidoc also provided us with a closer look at the Exotics available in Shadowkeep.
+The “Out of the Shadows” vidoc has provided us with a closer look at the Exotics available in Shadowkeep.
 New weapons include:

 - A heavy bow that requires power ammo and has a recoil effect.